 Your skin naturally produces oil called sebum which keeps your skin hydrated.
 When your skin is not able to produce the sebum then it can become dry.

-Also, our skin contains natural moisturizing factor which is natural humectants of our skin.
+Also, our skin contains a natural moisturizing factor which is a natural humectant of our skin.
 They absorb water and maintain the water level of the skin.